Deployment of FotoStation for Windows

 locationType | User, FwpLogon |

-User specifies that each FotoStation user has an individual configuration stored in his/her user profile.
+User specifies that each FotoStation user has an individual configuration stored in their user profile.
 In this mode, leave the logonPath and serverUrl properties blank.
 FwpLogon specifies that FotoStation retrieves its configuration from an Index Manager server via the FWP protocol.
 This value must be coupled with a valid serverURL value. |

-serverURL | IP address or host name of the Index Manager server where the configurations are stored |
+serverURL | IP address or hostname of the Index Manager server where the configurations are stored |

 Examples: 127.0.0.1, IMSERVER, www.mydomain.com |